fastify/fastify/docs/TypeScript.md

 [src](../types/route.d.ts#L78)

-An interface than extends [RouteShorthandOptions][RoutShorthandOptions] and adds the follow three required properties:
+An interface than extends RouteShorthandOptions and adds the follow three required properties:
 1. `method` which corresponds to a singular [HTTPMethod][HTTPMethods] or a list of [HTTPMethods][HTTPMethods]
 2. `url` a string for the route
 3. `handler` the route handler method, see [RouteHandlerMethod][] for more details